 The key characters in Murdoch Mysteries are Detective William Murdoch (Yannick Bisson), Dr. Julia Ogden (Helene Joy), Chief Constable Thomas Brackenreid (Thomas Craig).

-Murdoch Mysteries was produced by Jan Peter Meyboom, Shane Kinnear, Stephen Montgomery.
+Murdoch Mysteries was produced by Shane Kinnear, Jan Peter Meyboom, Stephen Montgomery.

 In the late 1890s, police Detective William Murdoch takes a new, more scientific approach to solving crimes.
 Assisted by coroner Dr. Julia Ogden and Constable George Crabtree, Murdoch introduces such concepts as finger marks and lie detecting machines.
 He has the support of his somewhat doubtful superior, Inspector Brackenreid, though at times, even he finds Murdoch's methods - and claims - somewhat astounding.

-Murdoch Mysteries is rated TV-PG.
+Murdoch Mysteries is rated 12.

 Murdoch Mysteries has an audience rating of 9.4 out of 10.